 Flop of the Week

-Why this flopped: I think this video flopped for two reasons:
+Why this flopped: I think there are two reasons this video didn’t do that well.

 Alright, that wraps up this week’s Creator Hooks!